 October 23, 2020 - Brazilan regulator Anvisa is reported to have said that 'Sao Paulo state’s Butantan Institute can proceed to import 6 million doses of the CoronaVac vaccine.'

 October 21, 2020 - Brazilian President Jair Bolsonaro announced he rejected the planned purchase of 46 million doses of the CoronaVac vaccine candidate produced by a Chinese firm.

 October 19, 2020 - Brazil's São Paulo’s Butantan Institute announced the 2-dose vaccine CoronaVac proved safe in a trial so far involving 9,000 volunteers.

 October 16, 2020 - The eastern city of Jiaxing's center for disease control and prevention said in a statement on WeChat that 2-doses of the vaccine candidate, called CoronaVac, will cost 200 yuan ($29.75) per dose and that vaccinations for key groups, including medical professionals have begun, reported Reuters.

-September 30, 2020 - The government of Brazil’s Sao Paulo state signed a contract to receive 46 million doses of a potential vaccine from China’s vaccine producer frontrunner Sinovac Biotech.
+September 30, 2020 - Brazil’s Sao Paulo state government signed a contract to receive 46 million doses of a potential vaccine from China’s vaccine producer frontrunner Sinovac Biotech.
 But a company source told the Global Times the price of each dose would not be as low as $1.96, as what the Sao Paulo governor implied.